-The next Quaker Universalist Annual Conference will be held on May 5th-7th 2017 at the Woodbrooke Quaker Study Centre, Birmingham.
+The Quaker Universalist Annual Conference was held on May 5th-7th 2017 at the Woodbrooke Quaker Study Centre, Birmingham.

 ‘Exploring the mystery of mysticism’